Wakilat/alx-low_level_programming/0x00-hello_world/README.md

 gcc -E $CFILE -o c
 2. Write a script that compiles a C file but does not link. gcc $CFILE -c
+3. Write a script that generates the assembly code of a C code and save it in an output file. gcc -S $CFILE